FedSat: A Statistical Aggregation Approach for Class Imbalanced Clients in Federated Learning: Introduction

-Unfortunately, none of the approaches offers a unified framework to robustly tackle the multifaceted challenges posed by data heterogeneity.
-They either focus on specific aspects of data skewness or require complex data correction models, which can be difficult to generalize across diverse FL environments.
-Therefore, creating an effective FL framework that works well in all situations remains a challenging and open problem in the field of Federated Learning.
+In summary, existing approaches in the literature either focus on specific aspects of data skewness or require complex data correction models, which can be difficult to generalize across diverse FL environments.
+Therefore, creating an effective FL framework that works well in most situations remains a challenging and open problem in the field of Federated Learning.

-To this aim, this paper presents \textsf{FedSat}, a novel federated learning approach specifically designed to tackle various forms of data heterogeneity simultaneously.
-In particular, we introduce a prioritized class-based weighted aggregation scheme and a cost-sensitive loss function to address the following: label skewness, missing classes, and quantity skewness.
-The proposed cost-sensitive loss function significantly enhances model performance by assigning higher misclassification penalties to minority classes, thereby effectively managing class imbalance.
-Meanwhile, the prioritized class-based weighted aggregation scheme ensures that clients' contributions to the global model are weighted based on both the statistical significance of their locally trained models and their performance on critical classes.
-This approach enhances the robustness and accuracy of the global model, particularly when faced with extreme non-IID data heterogeneity.
+To this aim, this paper presents \textsf{FedSat}, a novel federated learning approach specifically designed to simultaneously handle three forms of data heterogeneity, namely \emph{label skewness}, \emph{missing classes}, and \emph{quantity skewness}.
+In particular, \textsf{FedSat} introduces two key components: \textbf{\emph{prediction-sensitive loss function}} and \textbf{\emph{prioritized-class based weighted aggregation scheme}}.
+The proposed prediction-sensitive loss function significantly enhances model performance by assigning higher misclassification penalties to minority classes, thereby effectively managing class imbalance.
+Meanwhile, the prioritized-class based weighted aggregation scheme ensures that clients' contributions to the global model are weighted based on both the statistical significance of their locally trained models and their performance on critical classes.
+This combined approach enhances the robustness and accuracy of the global model, particularly when faced with extreme non-IID data heterogeneity.

-\textsf{FedSat} operates in three key stages: (1) the server randomly selects a subset of clients for local model training, employing the novel cost-sensitive loss function; (2) the server then engages a set of workers for each client from the remaining pool to analyze statistical performance of the trained parameters and to compute layer-wise coefficient matrices.
-This statistical analysis provides weight scores which balance the impact of both label and quantity skews by identifying underperforming classes, while the layer-wise coefficients help to fine-tune the gradients to accommodate data heterogeneity effectively; and (3) finally, the server utilizes the adjusted local parameters and computed weight scores to generate more generalized and robust global parameters, effectively mitigating various form of data heterogeneity altogether.
+\textsf{FedSat} operates in three key stages: (1) the server randomly selects a subset of nodes as clients for performing local model training, employing the novel prediction-sensitive loss function; (2) for each client's parameters, the server forms a worker-set comprising randomly sampled non-client nodes and the client itself to analyze statistical performance of the trained parameters.
+This statistical analysis provides weight scores which balance the impact of both label and quantity skews by identifying underperforming classes; and (3) finally, the server utilizes the updated local parameters and the computed weight scores to generate more generalized and robust global parameters, effectively mitigating various form of data heterogeneity altogether.

 We conduct an extensive set of experiments across diverse data-heterogeneity settings, showcasing a substantial performance enhancement with the \textsf{FedSat} compared to the baselines~\cite{chen2023elastic, fedavg, fedavgM, fedDyn, FedLC, fedprox, FedLADA, scaffold}, even in case of extreme non-convex data settings.